 Uncommuted / Monthly Pension

 It’s the monthly amount that a government or non government employee receive after their retirement.
 For both type of employees this amount is taxable.
-In general this uncommuted portion is the amount which is generally understood by a common man as pension.
+In general this uncommuted portion is the amount which is generally understood by a common man as retirement pension.
 There is no exemption available for this type of payment

 Family pension is received by the family members after the death of the employee.
 Such amount will be taxable in the hands of the family person who receive it under the head income from other sources.
 Standard deduction of Rs.
 15, 000 or 1/3 rd of such pension which ever is lower will be allowed as a deduction.